 - Drivers required by national legislation to hold licenses for goods vehicles between 3.5 and 7.5 tones (Group C1).
 Relevant DVLA documents to be provided by employee.

 - Drivers of small passenger carrying vehicles between 9 and 16 passenger seats (Group D1, usually minibuses).
 Relevant DVLA documents to be provided by employee.

 - Regular drivers of forklift trucks as per HSE recommendations

 - Employees who drive clients or colleagues as part of their regular duties.

-Our experts will look at the driving conditions of the employees and will be constantly assessing the overall risk to the driver.
+Our experts will look at the driving conditions of the employees and will be constantly assessing the overall risk to the car drivers.
+This is to review the overall ability to drive safely on the road.
 The results will be assessed by an Occupational Health Nurse and / or Occupational Health Physician and an outcome of the results including any recommendations will be provided to both the employee and employer.

 Other medical services we can provide

 This assessment will evaluate if someone is fit to work in certain environments.view service

 These checks will also identify if existing control measures in place are adequateview service